 Now owned by the Norfolk Archaeological Trust, St Benet’s Abbey was the only monastery not to be dissolved by Henry VIII, which makes it pretty special.
 Although it wasn’t dissolved, the Abbot was then made Bishop of Norwich but on condition that he gave properties to the Crown.
 Even today, the Bishop of Norwich is still connected to the Abbey and every year, on the first Sunday in August, he conducts an open-air service.

-The only structure left of the Abbey is the gatehouse which bizarrely has a mill right in the middle of it, nothing whatsoever to do with the Abbey, and makes it all the more unusual.
+The gatehouse is the first ruin that you'll come to when you arrive at St Benet's Abbey.
+It's a bit bizarre as it has a mill right in the middle of it, nothing whatsoever to do with the Abbey, and makes it all the more unusual.
 The mill was built in the 1720's to crush oil seed, and they used the gatehouse as a support for the mill.

 The information boards on the site also give you a really good idea of what it would have been like back in medieval times.